iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 - Protect her data using the platform's DataProtector feature
 - Maintain full control over who can access her protected data
-- Authorize specific iExec Apps to compute her data in a secure environment
+- Authorize specific iExec Apps and persons like Bob to use her data in a secure environment

 Depending on the dApp's use case, Alice could: